kWhScanIntegrated energy intelligence

 Audit beverage, dairy, brewery, bakery and cold-chain plants as integrated energy systems.

-This cluster collects representative engineering examples for food and beverage plants where compressed air, refrigeration, CIP heat, boilers, HVAC, demand and heat recovery must be diagnosed together.
+This cluster collects plant-type energy audit examples for food and beverage facilities where compressed air, refrigeration, CIP heat, boilers, HVAC, demand and heat recovery must be diagnosed together.

 • Each case maps to the same report structure: baseline, target gap, measures, overlap control and M&V.

-• Use the completed FB-001 case first, then replace assumptions with your own plant data.
+• Open the beverage or dairy example first, then replace the sample values with your own plant data.

 Industry energy map